doranchak/azdecrypt/README.md

     * (General) Add spaces to output iterations
 * It uses a small hill climber for the function so upping the iterations may improve quality slightly.

-# Build steps

-1. Unzip the 3 folders in the root of C drive. (`AZdecrypt`, `FbEdit` and `FreeBASIC-1.09.0-winlibs-gcc-9.3.0`)
-2. Open `FbEdit` under `FbEdit`.
-3. Open `AZdecrypt.bas`.
-4. Click the green play icon to compile and run.

-Next to the green play icon there is `Windows GCC` which can be changed to `Windows GAS` for much faster compilation time.
-But GAS builds a slower program.

-Options, Build Options to change compiler flags.

-Options, Path Options to change paths.

-The substitution solver = `sub azdecrypt_234567810g(byval tn_ptr as any ptr)`.

-# Stats

-## Unigrams

-[Jarl demonstrates how to extract periodicities from a transposition matrix entered in the input window](https://zodiackiller.net/community/postid/88297/), and explains Entropy vs Normalized Entropy.